mciniselli/T5_Replication_Package/README.md

 ## License
-This software is licensed under the Apache 2.0 License.
+This software is licensed under the MIT License.

 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 851720).
 W&M team was supported in part by the NSF CCF-1955853, CCF-2007246 and CCF-1815186 grants.
 Any opinions, findings, and conclusions expressed herein are the authors’ and do not necessarily reflect those of the sponsors.